 During the flight, it can be a good 20 minutes — or more — before cabin crew reach you during the beverage service, which is an issue if you’re especially thirsty.
 That’s why I carry a reusable water bottle with me so I don’t have to wait.
 Flying can really dehydrate you, especially if you’re drinking alcohol.
 It’s very handy to have a water bottle with you so you can reach for it whenever you like.

 For airports that have limits on liquids you can take through security, you will need to remember to drink or pour out the water in your bottle as you pass through security.
 You can still take the empty bottle though and an increasing number of airports will have free water refill stations to avoid paying for overpriced bottles of airport water.

 6. Daily medication

-If you need to take medication daily, you should pack a few day’s worth in your hand luggage.
+If you need to take medication daily, you should pack a few day’s worths in your hand luggage.
 If your luggage is delayed or lost, this could become critical to your health.

 Also, if you wear contact lenses you may wish to take a few extra disposable pairs in the event that your luggage doesn’t return to you at the exact time you expected it.
 If you have permanent RPG contact lenses, remember to pack the case you store them in overnight if you are planning to sleep on the flight.